-It also specialises in working with people with complex physical and cognitive disabilities, using assistive technologies to make the arts accessible for all.
+We also specialise in working with people with complex physical and cognitive disabilities, using assistive technologies to make the arts accessible for all.

 - Use inclusive arts practices to enable people from all walks of life to have access to the arts

-- Use assistive technology in innovative ways to nurture creativity, develop new skills and bring disabled and non-disabled artists at all levels together
+- Use assistive technology in innovative ways to nurture creativity, develop new skills and also to bring disabled and non-disabled artists at all levels together

-- Offer a variety of engaging and accessible arts activities to encourage participation and promote inclusion
+- Offer a variety of engaging and accessible arts activities (using our MUSIC-CAN framework) to encourage participation and also promote inclusion

 - Raise aspirations to foster the creative potential of every individual, regardless of disability, gender, age, ethnicity or sexuality